 Never take anything for granted.
 Anything (or almost anything) is possible.

 Each of us is different and the journeys we go on and contributions we make to the organisation are individual.
 They aren’t meant to be copied or pre-determined by other people.
 These unique approaches determine our journey as a company; a journey that we can only figure out by moving forward together, with passion and enthusiasm, one step at a time.

 Are you able to balance your personal goals with your professional goals at Luxottica?

 I love my job, but it hasn’t forced me to give up my private life.

-I’m a very happy mum to a little girl who has just turned 5 and, to my amazement, motherhood has not meant that I’ve had to take difficult decisions about what to sacrifice in terms of my work and private life.
-Instead, it has enabled me to improve my organisational skills and think clearer at work, helping me to put situations and projects into context better.
+I’m a very happy mum to a 7-year-old little girl and, to my amazement, motherhood has not meant that I’ve had to take difficult decisions about what to sacrifice in terms of my work and private life.
+Instead, it has enabled me to improve my organizational skills and think clearer at work, helping me to put situations and projects into context better.